 Secondly, after the recession of 2001, Congress passed major tax cuts in 2001 and 2003 (the "Bush" tax cuts").
 Those tax cuts covered income, capital gains, dividends, and estates, and they were advocated to help spur the relatively slow recovery from recession.
 Although they originally were planned to expire on December 31, 2010, these tax cuts were extended until December 31, 2012 due to the weak economy.
 Considering the continued weak state of the US and world economy, the adverse effects of such a large tax increase at the end of this year seem to dictate a postponement.
-The CBO has build into the Alternative Fiscal Scenario a postponement of these tax increases.
+The CBO has assumed in the Alternative Fiscal Scenario that these tax increases will not occur.

 Thirdly, the Alternative Minimum Tax (AMT) was first passed in 1969 to reduce the number of high-income taxpayers who paid reduced income tax due to certain exemptions and deductions, such as tax-exempt municipal bond interest.
 That tax was not adjusted for inflation, so since 1969 many more taxpayers have become subject to it.
 Congress has routinely acted to prevent the AMT from affecting large numbers of middle-income taxpayers.
-The Alternative Fiscal
+The Alternative Fiscal Scenario now assumes that the AMT will be indexed for inflation, and this change adds to future deficits.